A characterization of non-collapsed $RCD(K, N)$ spaces via Einstein tensors: Introduction

 Next let us introduce a recent work of Ambrosio-Portegies-Tewodrose and the first author \cite{AHPT}, which partially generalizes Bérard-Besson-Gallot's result (\ref{eq:bbg}) to $\RCD(K, N)$ spaces which give a special class of metric measure space having lower bounds on Ricci curvature in a synthetic sense introduced in \cite{AmbrosioGigliSavare14} by Ambrosio-Gigli-Savar\'e when $N=\infty$, in \cite{Gigli13, Gigli1} with introducing the infinitesimal Hilbertian condition by Gigli, in \cite{ErbarKuwadaSturm} by Erbar-Kuwada-Sturm, in \cite{AmbrosioMondinoSavare} by Ambrosio-Mondino-Savar\'e, when $N<\infty$.

-Roughly speaking a metric measure space is said to be an $\RCD(K, N)$ space if the Ricci curvature is bounded below by $K$, the dimension is bounded above by $N$, in a synthetic sense via optimal transportation theory, so-called ``\textit{curvature-dimension condition} $\CD(K, N)$'' introduced in \cite{LottVillani} by Lott-Villani and \cite{Sturm06a, Sturm06b} by Sturm independently, and $H^{1, 2}$-Sobolev space is a Hilbert space.
-Typical examples include measured Gromov-Hausdorff limit spaces of Riemannian manifolds with uniform lower bounds on Ricci curvature, so-called Ricci limit spaces, and weighted Riemannian manifolds $(M^n, \dist^g, \mathrm{vol}^g_f)$, where $f \in C^{\infty}(M^n)$ and $\mathrm{vol}^g_f=e^{-f}\mathrm{vol}^g$.
+Roughly speaking a metric measure space is said to be an $\RCD(K, N)$ space if the $H^{1, 2}$-Sobolev space is a Hilbert space and the following holds; \begin{itemize} \item the Ricci curvature is bounded below by $K$, and the dimension is bounded above by $N$, in a synthetic sense via optimal transportation theory by Lott-Sturm-Villani \cite{LottVillani, Sturm06a, Sturm06b}. \end{itemize} Typical examples include measured Gromov-Hausdorff limit spaces of Riemannian manifolds with uniform lower bounds on Ricci curvature, so-called Ricci limit spaces, and weighted Riemannian manifolds $(M^n, \dist^g, \mathrm{vol}^g_f)$, where $f \in C^{\infty}(M^n)$ and $\mathrm{vol}^g_f=e^{-f}\mathrm{vol}^g$.

 Thanks to recent quick developments on the study of $\RCD(K, N)$ spaces, many structure results on such spaces are known.
 For example, it is proved in \cite{BrueSemola} by Bru\`e-Semola that for any $\RCD(K, N)$ space, where $N<\infty$, there exists a unique integer $n$, so-called the essential dimension, such that for almost every point of the space, the tangent cone at the point is unique and is isometric to the $n$-dimensional Euclidean space.